 How can you ensure the success of your remote workforce?

-Being in a software startup where remote work is part of daily life, we get asked this question a lot — by job applicants and peers alike.
+Being in a software startup where remote work is part of daily life, we get asked how to successfully work from home a lot — by job applicants and peers alike.
 It's a situation that's near and dear to our heart as Wrike was created to solve collaboration issues among remote team members.
 So when people ask how they can ensure the success of their remote workers, we draw from our own experience.

 This is how we set up our virtual teams for success in Wrike.